 Historically, evangelicals have led in these Great Commission initiatives.
 Will we continue that faithful leadership in the area of U.S. immigrant/refugee ministry?
 In a culture where the attitude of fear of immigrants and refugees has become prevalent across the US this same attitude seems to have taken a seat in many of our church pews.
 Let us faithfully, lovingly, and boldly rally against this.
 A new initiative and bold approach needs to happen.
 While there may be individual initiatives underway to engage in immigrant and refugee ministries across our denominational entities, the time is now to focus to pray and collaborate to develop and launch coordinated strategies.

 We are desperately praying and humbly believe the launching of the Acts 17 Initiative could be an answer to our prayers.
 Will you join us?
-Learn more by emailing email@example.com.
+The Acts 17 Initiative is a missions ministry of Clarkston International Bible Church located in northeast Atlanta in what has been been called the most "ethnically diverse square mile in the U.S." Learn more by emailing email@example.com.

-Watch J.D.
-Payne share about partnering with us.
+Watch above as J.D.
+Payne shares about partnering with us.

 Let us collaborate and embrace how we can effectively minister the Gospel to the nations that are our neighbors and glorify our magnificent God together!